-Wat Buddha Dhamma figured prominently in attempts to establish Theravadan Buddhist organisations in NSW from the nineteen-seventies.
-With the approach of the 40th anniversary in 2018, some who were associated with the Wat have expressed the wish to have an historical account of its development and the influence of its founding teachers, Phra Khantipalo and Ayya Khema (1923-1997).
+Wat Buddha Dhamma figured prominently in attempts to establish Buddhist organisations in NSW from the early nineteen-seventies.
+Some who were associated with the Wat have expressed the wish to have an historical account of its development and the influence of its founding teachers, Phra Khantipalo and Ayya Khema (1923-1997).

-The project aims to tell the story of the establishment and development of the Wat through contemporary records and the accounts of those who witnessed its development.
-The history has tried to give full play to experiences of participants, ordained and lay. as such, it is a social history and makes no claims to be an authorised version of events.
+The history tells the story of the establishment and development of the Wat using contemporary records and the accounts of those who witnessed its development.
+The narrative gives full play to the experiences of participants, and as such, it is a social history and not an official history of the organisation.

-The narrative explores the Wat's complex organisational history, and the dynamic way the Wat entity evolved in changing conditions.
-It is hoped that the history will contribute to an understanding of the way Buddhist organisations have shaped the emergence of Australian Buddhism.
+A second focus has been the Wat's unusually complex organisational history, and the politics of its evolution from a creative cultural experiment in adapting Buddhism to Australian conditions.
+The history may thus contribute to an understanding of the cultural processes that have shaped the emergence of Australian Buddhism.

-The history has also adopted a transmission perspective, seeking to understand how traditions and teachings were understood, adopted and practised.
-It will analyse the Wat as a project of Buddhist modernism that provoked conflict with traditional values.
-The history may thereby contribute to contemporary debates about the cultural adaptation of Buddhism in the West.
+A third focus for the history has been a 'transmission perspective' that explores how traditions and teachings were understood, adopted and practised.
+The Wat became a contested project of Buddhist modernism that provoked conflict with traditional values.
+The history may contribute to contemporary debates about the cultural adaptation of Buddhism in the West.

 BEGINNINGS 1975 - 1981 describes the context for the founding of the Wat and the first few years of the Dhamma community.